Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Abstract

 \section{Abstract}

-Calibration-based methods have dominated RAW image denoising under extremely low-light environments.
-However, these methods suffer from several main deficiencies: 1) the calibration procedure is laborious and time-consuming, 2) denoisers for different cameras are difficult to transfer, and 3) the discrepancy between synthetic noise and real noise is enlarged by high digital gain.
-To overcome the above shortcomings, we propose a calibration-free pipeline for {\bf{L}}ighting {\bf{E}}very {\bf{D}}rakness ({\bf{\framework}}), regardless of the digital gain or camera sensor.
-Instead of calibrating the noise parameters and training repeatedly, our method could adapt to a target camera only with few-shot paired data and fine-tuning.
-In addition, well-designed structural modification during both stages alleviates the domain gap between synthetic and real noise without any extra computational cost.
-With 2 pairs for each additional digital gain (in total 6 pairs) and 0.5$\%$ iterations, our method achieves superior performance over other calibration-based methods.
+\justifying Explicit calibration-based methods have dominated RAW image denoising under extremely low-light environments.
+However, these methods are impeded by several critical limitations: a) the explicit calibration process is both labor- and time-intensive, b) challenge exists in transferring denoisers across different camera models, and c) the disparity between synthetic and real noise is exacerbated by digital gain.
+To address these issues, we introduce a groundbreaking pipeline named {\bf{L}}ighting {\bf{E}}very {\bf{D}}arkness ({\bf{\framework}}), which is effective regardless of the digital gain or the camera sensor. \framework~eliminates the need for explicit noise model calibration, instead utilizing an implicit fine-tuning process that allows quick deployment and requires minimal data.
+Structural modifications are also included to reduce the discrepancy between synthetic and real noise without extra computational demands.
+Our method surpasses existing methods in various camera models, including new ones not in public datasets, with just a few pairs per digital gain and only 0.5$\%$ of the typical iterations.
+Furthermore, \framework~also allows researchers to focus more on deep learning advancements while still utilizing sensor engineering benefits.
+Code and related materials can be found in~\url{https://srameo.github.io/projects/led-iccv23/}.